Schilling rudder: Shape

-There is little reliable information available in the public domain regarding the exact shape of the Schilling rudder.
-However, the basic shape is a relatively simple ‘fish shape’ if viewed from above (as seen in the figure to the right).
-Also, pair of flat plates are typically fitted top and bottom to prevent or minimize end-effect on the aerofoil.
+The basic shape is a relatively simple ‘fish shape’ if viewed from above (as seen in the figure to the right).
+Also, a pair of flat plates are typically welded to the top and bottom to prevent or minimise the end-effect on the aerofoil and maintain 'lift'.

 The basic principle proportions of a typical Schilling rudder layout are as follows: